 “Think carefully about the gift recipient, what their life is like, and what they need.
 You’re not just thinking about the care needs of that specific animal, which is true for any adoption, but also thinking about what would be most satisfying to the gift recipient.”
 Yes, grandma’s dog might have just died, but that doesn’t mean grandma wants to wake up at 2:00 AM, 4:00 AM and 5:30 AM to take the puppy out to pee.
 Consider the life and lifestyle of the gift recipient.

-2) Give an adoption kit first
+2) Give an adoption kit

-What’s your experience with pets as gifts?
+What about you?
+What's your experience with pets as gifts?

 Dr. Patricia McConnell.
 2011.
 Love Has No Age Limit.